-Keep on reading to learn some simple yet effective yoga asanas for diabetes with pictures that will help you in the better management of diabetes.
+Keep on reading to learn some simple yet effective yoga asanas to control diabetes with pictures that will help you in the better management of diabetes.

 - Lie down on your belly and keep your legs straight with the top of the feet should be on your mat.